gitSuyash/KPMG-Virtual-Internship/.ipynb_checkpoints/Quality-checkpoint.md

 * Incosistency in customer_id column of customer demographic table with respect to the customer address table.
 * Presence of null values in various features such as job_title, DOB etc..
 * Incosistency in various features regarding the recorded values having same interpretation but different representation.
 For example, 'Victoria' is represented as 'VIC' or 'V' at some points.
+* Some Numerical features are present in the form of string.

 *Please ensure the actions to be taken on the null values present in accordance with your data collection technique.
 Meanwhile we are proceeding forward with steps mentioned below.*